RasaHQ/rasa/docs/user-guide/how-to-deploy.rst

 ~~~~~~~~~~

 For assistants that will receive a lot of user traffic, setting up a Kubernetes or Openshift deployment via
-our helm charts is the best option.
+our Helm charts is the best option.
 This provides a scalable architecture that is also straightforward to deploy.
 However, you can also customize the Helm charts if you have specific requirements.

     - Default: Read the `Helm Chart Installation <https://rasa.com/docs/rasa-x/installation-and-setup/install/helm-chart/>`_ docs.